MartinYeung5/2024_substrate_notes/notes.md

 run command:
 * cargo check -p node-template-runtime --release

+Error:
+failed to load source of dependency of pallet-nicks

 In this step, only review ( review the Config trait for the Balances pallet)
 * Open the runtime/src/lib.rs file in a text editor.
 Locate the Balances pallet and note that it consists of the following implementation (impl)code block: